jabeim/AB-Generic-Python-Toolbox/README.md

 NumPy - vector and matrix manipulations\
 SciPy - signal processing and io functions\
 PyAudio - audio playback package used only in the demo\
-Numba - Just In Time compilation to optimize portions of vocoder simulation
+ pyAudio requires portAudio.
+If using anaconda 'conda install pyaudio' will install portaudio first Numba - Just In Time compilation to optimize portions of vocoder simulation

 # Demo